narmadha2006/BLENDED_LEARNING_Implementation-of-Linear-and-Polynomial-Regression-Models-for-Predicting-Car-Prices/README.md

 ```
 /*
 Program to implement Linear and Polynomial Regression models for predicting car prices.
-Developed by: Preethi J
+Developed by: Narmadha S
-RegisterNumber: 212223220080
+RegisterNumber: 212223220065
 */
 # Import necessary libraries
 import numpy as np